metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Commits and pull requests

-Push small commits that solve or improve single or specific problem, to reduce merge conflicts and to be able to do `git revert` for specific stuff.
+Push commits that solve or improve single or specific problem, to reduce merge conflicts and to be able to do `git revert` easily if needed.

-Do not wait too much to push large commits which are then not clear enough in terms of what issue is supposed to be resolved or which component was improved.
+Do not wait too much to push changes which only contributes to less clear intentions in terms of what issue is supposed to be resolved or which component was improved.

 If you see something unrelated that could be resolved, put `TODO` comment, don't fix it.\
 Then once you commit, open `todo-tree` to review what to do next.

-**Please avoid making huge changes to existing code** without first attaching valid reasons, new code and additions is not problem though.
+**Avoid making huge changes to existing code** without first attaching valid reasons, new code and additions is not problem though.

 [Table of Contents](#table-of-contents)

 ## Portability and other systems

-At the moment the focus is on Windows Firewall, if you want to extend code base to other firewalls go ahead, it surely won't be easy!
+At the moment focus is on Windows Firewall, if you want to extend code base to other firewalls go ahead, it surely won't be easy!

 If you decide to do so it is mandatory that these code additions are done on separate branch, which